Shicheng-Guo/Shicheng-Guo.Github.io/_posts/1916-02-28-FDA-approval.md

 * Pimodivir (VX-787, JNJ-63623872) is an antiviral drug which was developed as a treatment for influenza.
 It acts as an inhibitor of influenza virus polymerase basic protein 2, and has shown promising results in Phase II clinical trials.[1][2][3]

+* OFF-X: the main focus is safety alerts.
+They have information on drug targets and adverse effects whereas DrugBank focuses on more information around a drug

+* Cortellis: Largely focused on drugs in clinical trials and they don't provide structured information.
+From what I remember they also don't offer a lot of clinical information around drugs.

+* KEGG: their focus is pathways with some target information.
+Overall, they have less information around drugs, especially with side effects than DrugBank does.

+* Qiagen-IPA: another pathway database, the ability to import experimental data.
+They are an interface tool and less of a database you can export and manipulate it seems.